-The authors would like to thank Mark Boden, Ales Gnamus, Mariana Chioncel, Luisa Henriques and Nicholas Harrap for their comments and contributions.
+This report is the result of a collaboration between JRC-IPTS (Karel Haegeman, Elisabetta Marinelli, Susana Elena Pérez and Gérard Carat), ZSI (Alexander Degelsegger and Gorazd Weiss) and Fraunhofer ISI (Philine Warnke).
+The authors of this report would like to thank Mark Boden, Ales Gnamus, Mariana Chioncel, Luisa Henriques and Nicholas Harrap from JRC-IPTS for their comments and contributions.